USDA Results: Conservation

 Caring for our Public Lands

 - Invested in protecting and enhancing water quantity and quality on our National Forests and Grasslands, where the drinking water of 60 million Americans originates.
-In FY 2013 alone, USDA treated more than 2.5 million acres to improve the health of watersheds, decommissioned nearly 1,500 miles of roads, and improved more than 4,000 miles of stream habitat.
+In FY 2015 alone, USDA treated more than 3.1 million acres to improve the health of watersheds, decommissioned nearly 1,300 miles of roads, and improved nearly 3,500 miles of stream habitat.

-- Published a new planning rule for the 193 million acres in the National Forest System (NFS) in 2012.
-The rule is currently being implemented, and will help the Forest Service develop land management plans that protect water and wildlife; combat climate change, fire, and pests; and promote vibrant, economically thriving communities.
-In FY 2014, 11 national forests are using the 2012 Rule to revise their plans, and 6 additional units are conducting pre-revision assessments.
+- Published a new planning rule for the 193 million acres in the National Forest System lands in 2012.
+The rule is currently being implemented, and will help develop land management plans that protect water and wildlife, combat climate change, fire, and pests, and promote vibrant, economically thriving communities.
+Currently, 32 national forests are revising or amending their management plans, including the Tongass National Forest in southeast Alaska.

 Connecting Americans to the Land

-USDA-managed National Forests and Grasslands provide opportunities for over 165 million visitors each year to recreate, be physically active, and support local economies.
-These recreational uses support approximately 200,000 full and part time jobs and contribute over $13 billion to local communities each year.
+- Provided opportunities for over 165 million visitors each year to recreate, be physically active, and support local economies through visits to USDA-managed National Forests and Grasslands.
+In FY2014 alone, these recreational uses supported approximately 143,000 full and part time jobs and contributed over $9.5 billion to local communities.

-- Worked with other federal agencies and non-federal partners to lead the establishment of the 21st-Century Conservation Service Corps.
+- Helped support nearly 10,000 jobs and training opportunities annually through the 21st-Century Conservation Service Corps (21CSC) since 2014.
 The 21CSC will provide job training and employment opportunities for thousands of young Americans and veterans, protecting and restoring our natural and cultural resources while developing the next generation of conservation stewards.